Maat-ka-Ra Hatshepsut

 The next photo shows the right corner of the clap-net (see also the drawing of Naville).

-Naville did not mention that the clapnet is closed be two figures pulling the rope - most likely by a god (Horus ?) and the king (see following photos).
-The first figure has been preserved up to its neck, the 2nd figure only up to its hips - however, it is still recognizable that both figures grasp the rope at least with one hand..
+Naville did not mention that the clapnet is closed be three figures pulling the rope - the god Horus in front, followed by the queen, and then be the god Khnum (see following photos).
+The first god has been preserved up to its neck, the 2nd god only up to his hips - however, it is still between both figures grasp the rope at least with one hand an arm, the shoulder and the feet of the erased queen can still be detected (see red arrows).

 Above the scene showing the hunting of water fowl another part is showing fishing.